IBM Planning Analytics

 Forging the Future: Smart Manufacturing Use Cases

 There is no doubt that smart manufacturing is delivering efficiency.
 Whilst robotics and automation have taken process modernisation so far, some dynamic efficiency advantages are being unearthed through the application of data and AI.
-Bill Primerano– IBM Global Data & AI Technical Specialist, and Brendan Hoo– IT Business Analyst at Tata Steel, UK spoke to us about the top five applications for Smart Manufacturing.
+Bill Primerano– IBM Global Data & AI Technical Specialist, and Brendan Hoo– IT Business Analyst at Tata Steel, UK spoke to us about the top five ways to put data to work in manufacturing.

 1. Sustainability As the World Economic Forum highlights, “The aim is to radically reduce the carbon footprint of the manufacturing industry by sharing and exchanging data across supply chains,” setting the stage for a greener future.